 Edible wood mushrooms can be planted on pieces of logs and tree stumps.
 The mycelia of woody fungi develops slowly, but because of the high concentration of carbon dioxide inside the wood it has an advantage over molds, so that logs and stumps do not require preliminary heat treatment.

-Different types of fungi prefer different types of trees and different degrees of "freshness" of wood, but its moisture content should be 48-55%.
-To do this, dry logs soaked to the desired humidity, wet - to dry.
-Good growth of wood mushrooms on freshly cut birch logs, but tree stumps and pine logs will have to dry for several years, and before sowing mushrooms soak to the desired humidity.
+Different types of mushrooms prefer different species of trees and a different degree of “freshness” of wood, but its moisture content should be 48-55%.
+To do this, dry logs are soaked to the desired humidity, wet - to dry.
+Wood mushrooms grow well on freshly sawn birch logs, but stumps of garden trees and pine logs will have to be dried for several years, and soaked in mushrooms before sowing to the desired humidity.

 The first fruits of mushrooms on logs can be expected not earlier than in a year.
 The lengths of logs bear fruit 1 -3 times a year for 5-7 years.

-Summer summer (Kuehneromyces mutabilis) - the same, well-known to the inhabitants of Russia summer summer, giving an abundance of fine and delicate fruit bodies.
-His hats are edible and tasty, and for the garden and the forest the mushroom is safe.
-It is cultivated on pieces of logs and on stumps, mycelium well winter in logs, and fructifies in conditions of high humidity of air.
+Summer summer (Kuehneromyces mutabilis) - the same summer mushroom well known to the inhabitants of Russia, giving an abundance of small and thin fruiting bodies.
+His hats are edible and tasty, and the mushroom is safe for the garden and forest.
+It is cultivated on segments of logs and on stumps, mycelium hibernates well in logs, and bears fruit in conditions of high humidity.